aarch64-laptops/build/README.md

 - [x] Boots Linux kernel from rootfs (using Device Tree)
 - [x] Boots to Ubuntu login prompt/shell
 - [x] USB working
+- [x] GUI Desktop
+- [x] Keyboard input
+- [ ] Touchpad input
 - [ ] On-board Storage accessible (UFS based)
 - [ ] WiFi functional (UFS based)

+* Touchpad input is not yet functional
+  * To work around this, plug in a USB mouse
 * UFS support is being actively worked on upstream by Marc Gonzalez
   * Both Storage and WiFi depend on UFS support